Energy, It’s all about the Energy - and this is where Sport kicked in…

 Intense, spirited, focused - All of those.
 Yet Severiano Ballesteros could also behave impishly.

-Next to Royal Troon, during The Open, a Junior championship took place and Seve’s son was teamed up with Ángel Cabreras son.
-I bounced up in full Labrador waggy mode hoping to interview them….All they did was grin, giggle and wink - and All in Spanish (which I don’t speak).
+Next to Royal Troon, during The Open, a Junior championship took place and Seve’s was teamed up with Ángel Cabreras as their sons were playing together.
+I bounced up in full Labrador waggy mode hoping to interview them….all they did was grin, giggle and wink - and all in Spanish (which I don’t speak).

 Open Golf